Lunar-Dawn/areodin/src/general/glossary.md

 A glossary of common terms that are used on this website and in Areodin.

-### AE
+### AE & BE

-After Evacuation, in years, the primary epoch in use for dates on Areodin.
+After & Before Evacuation, in years, the primary epoch in use for dates on Areodin.
+Year 0, the year of the Evacuation, is either written without a marker or written as 0<sup>e</sup>

 ### The Bob